kura-labs-org/DAILY_AGENDA/README.md

 # DAILY_AGENDA

 # Welcome to Kura Labs Daily Agenda REPO.
-To view the agenda, select the branch named after the date of techincal instruction.
+To view the agenda, select the branch named after the date of technical instruction.
 Daily agenda will be posted the night before technical instruction.
 See you in class!!

 Description:See the zoom link below: